Getting help with education loans.

-While you may already know that permanent life insurance products, such as whole life and universal life offer cash value accumulation in addition to their financial protection.
-Over the long term, the cash value accumulation may be significant enough to help you.
-And the interest rates on these policy loans may be lower than a bank loan.
+While you may already know that permanent life insurance products, such as whole life and universal life, offer valuable financial protection via a death benefit, if your needs for life insurance or your priorities change, then your policy can also provide cash value accumulation, which over the long term, may be significant enough to help you.
+And the interest rates on policy loans may be lower than a bank loan.
 Be aware, however, that loans reduce a policy’s death benefit and cash value.

-- FINAID's Web site lists details on loans for graduate, business, law, or medical schools.
+- FinAid!’s website lists details on loans for graduate, business, law, or medical schools.

-Talk to one of our agents to learn more about how policy loans can help you.
+Talk to one of our Agents to learn more about how policy loans can help you.

 Looking for a life insurance quote?
-Click on the Talk to Us button.
+Click on the “Talk to Us” button.